Siena Heights Health Clinic

-Please keep in mind most illnesses (even Coronovirus) do no require hospitalization.
+Please keep in mind most illnesses (even Coronavirus) do no require hospitalization.
 If you think you have a fever, take our temperature and monitor for additional symptoms.
-If you do have a fever or other COVID-19 symptoms, just remember you need to self-isolate and contact Nurse Dawn at 264-7190 during clinic hours (see below for hour and after hours please contact Safety.
+If you do have a fever or other COVID-19 symptoms, just remember you need to self-isolate and contact Nurse Emmy at 264-7190 during clinic hours (see below for hour and after hours please contact Safety.

 - Clinic located in Ledwidge 180.

 - Call to make an appointment, or just come during regular hours.

 - Phone: 517-264-7190

 - Email: echoge1@echoge1